stroiman/presentation-driving-it-2025/pages/htmx.md

 <v-clicks at="1">

-- `Hx-PushUrl` creates integrates with the History API.
+- `Hx-Replace-Url` change the entry in the History API..
-- `Hx-Retarget` overrides the swap target with a CSS selector, i.e., swapping the `<body>` element
+- `Hx-Retarget` a CSS selector to override the swap target, i.e., swapping the `<body>` element

 </v-clicks>